Health Professions Shadowing

 Shadowing healthcare providers is an essential experience for prospective pre-medical and other pre-health students.

 Healthcare shadowing involves observing healthcare providers in their interactions with patients and other aspects of their jobs.
 Shadowing experiences can be short-term - even a day or half day - or more sustained.

 Applicants to medical and other health professions school must accrue numerous hands-on experiences related to healthcare, including clinical experience with patients (volunteer or paid) and shadowing.
 Health professions schools want you to road test the career before you apply to make sure it’s a good fit for you.

-The Center for Integrative Learning’s Office of Internships, in collaboration with the Center for Career & Professional Development, facilitates several shadowing programs, including:
+The Office of Internships, in collaboration with the Center for Career & Professional Development, facilitates the St. David’s Georgetown Hospital shadowing program:

 - St. David’s Georgetown Hospital, Georgetown

-These competitive opportunities consist of once a week shadowing for 10-15 weeks per semester during the fall/spring and full-time shadowing for 6-8 weeks during the summer.
-Students can apply for one or more sites and one or more terms.
+This competitive opportunity consists of once a week shadowing for 10-15 weeks per semester during the fall/spring.
 Information sessions and email publicity precede the opening of each term’s application process for the following term.